robfatland/serverless/azure/tutorial.md

 over the intervening tabs.

-The **Hosting** tab should resemble the one shown below.
+Next is the **Hosting** tab.
+This should resemble the one shown below.
 Notice that a Storage Account is created by default and associated with the Function App.
 A Storage Account is a logical container like a Resource Group but specific to data storage modes on the cloud.

+<BR><BR>

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/12_1_Function_App_Wizard_Hosting.png" alt="drawing" width="700"/>

+<BR><BR>

-In the **Monitoring** tab it is not possible to enable Application Insights.
+Next comes the **Monitoring** tab.
+This offers to turn on a service called Application Insights.
 This is a tag-along service that helps track resource usage: For understanding behavior and debugging problems.
-We will skip it; leave Disabled (No).
+We will skip it; leave it Disabled (No).
+There may be a message saying we can't use it in any case.

+<BR><BR>

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/13_1_Function_App_Wizard_Monitoring.png" alt="drawing" width="700"/>

+<BR><BR>

-The **Tagging** tab allows you to annotate this Azure Function with key-value pairs.
+The **Tagging** tab allows us to annotate this Azure Function with key-value pairs.
 This helps immensely when trying to remember what the Azure Function does after not thinking about it for four months.

+<BR><BR>

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/14_1_Function_App_Wizard_Tagging.png" alt="drawing" width="700"/>